Telebit: PEP and the TrailBlazer

 While this adaptive duplex scheme was able to send large files quickly, for users accustomed to having the distant computer echo characters, the delay associated with having the digital signal processors (DSP) take turns using the bandwidth tended to make interactive typing difficult, as there could be as much as a second and a half delay for a single character echo.
 This also caused problems for file transfer protocols, e.g., UUCP 'g' or Kermit, where a small packet of data was sent by one computer, followed by a wait for acknowledgment from the receiver ("send and wait").

 The TrailBlazer addressed this problem through a technique known as "protocol spoofing".
 When the local computer sent a packet to the modem for transmission, the modem's controller immediately sent an ACK message, generated locally.
 This fooled the computer into thinking the packet had already reached the far end, prompting it to send another packet.
-The error correction normally being applied in the protocol was instead handled using a proprietary replacement protocol operating on top of the MNP protocols to talk to the remote modem.
-In general, spoofing worked well with any protocol that used small packets, and thus generated many ACK messages; the TrailBlazers initially supported UUCP, and support for XMODEM, YMODEM, SDLC and Kermit followed.
+The error correction normally being provided in the transfer protocol was instead handled using a proprietary replacement protocol operating on top of MNP.
+In general, spoofing offered greatly improved performance with any protocol that used small packets, and thus generated many ACK messages; the TrailBlazers initially supported UUCP, and support for XMODEM, YMODEM, SDLC and Kermit followed.

 Support for these features did not come cheaply; the TrailBlazer Plus, for instance, used a Texas Instruments TMS32010 DSP processor for the actual modulation and demodulation functions, and a Motorola 68000 for control.
 This meant that the TrailBlazers were significantly more expensive than most other modems.
 However, their speed and spoofing ability made the TrailBlazer modems extremely popular in the Unix world, as they could dramatically improve UUCP throughput, even at low connection speeds on very noisy lines.
 Improvements of over seven times faster than a 2400 bit/s modem were not uncommon.
 Sites that required long-distance telephone calls to exchange UUCP mail could pay for the price of a TrailBlazer in long-distance savings fairly quickly.

 The Trailblazers also introduced an extensive set of commands for setting up its various options.
 While most of the simple commands were based on the Hayes command set, like dialing a number or hanging up a phone, their proprietary capabilities were supported by proprietary commands and syntax.
 Most of these took the form of register=value pairs, leading to extremely long and almost undecipherable setup strings.

 In 1988 Telebit added the T1000, essentially a TrailBlazer limited to a lower-speed 9600 bit/s version of PEP, remaining compatible at that speed with existing TrailBlazers.
 The T2000 added support for synchronous communications, typically used between mainframe computers.
 The original TrailBlazer, T1000 and T2000 were backwards-compatible with the 2400 bit/s V.22bis standard, allowing them to connect with what was then the most common modem speed when talking to other brands of modems.